Christmas Grinch Cake Recipe

 What You’ll Need

 What goes into this grinch cake?
 Well, the star ingredient is definitely banana – the riper, the better.
-Look for dark brown bananas with plenty of splotches and “freckles.”
-Unless the bananas are moldy or rotten, there’s no such thing as too ripe for baking!
+Scroll down to the recipe card below for measurements.

 • Flour: Regular all-purpose flour is my go-to.